-Change is not always easy, but when mom or dad has the support of compassionate home care providers enriching their daily lives, positive outcomes are possible.
+Change is not always easy, but when mom or dad has the support of compassionate home health care services enriching their daily lives, positive outcomes are possible.
 Physical and emotional changes always come about with aging.
 What may have been easy for your parent months or even weeks ago may suddenly be more challenging.
-Home care providers and occupational therapists assist the senior population with gizmos and gadgets to maintain independent living with minimal assistance.
+But caregivers and occupational therapists assist the senior population with gizmos and gadgets to maintain independent living with minimal assistance.

 One example of a gizmo that can help your parent is a grab and reach tool, also called a pick-up stick.
 This is often used for individuals to pick items up off the floor or to reach for objects overhead.
-It is in your parent’s best interest to have home care providers or an occupational therapist instruct them on the best usage of this tool.
+It is in your parent’s best interest to have a caregiver or an occupational therapist instruct them on the best usage of this tool.
 Using proper body mechanics is crucial to avoiding any injury.

 A high rise toilet allows your parent to better sit on and get off the commode without additional help.
 Typically these toilets are the height of a chair.
 Replacing a toilet may add some additional expense that you and your parent may not have planned into their budget, however, it is money well spent.
 There are also plastic high rise additions you can place on the toilet to raise its height.
 However, these are slightly less sturdy, so bear this in mind when considering your options.
 When having the toilet installed add a safety grab bar along the wall beside the toilet to ensure that your mother or father will be secure when toileting without assistance.